 See and photograph the Himalaya mountain range

 Visit Mt.
 Everest Base Camp

 Learn how to take stunning portraits in various lighting conditions

 Christian Nørgaard is the founder and CEO of Better Moments.
 For years he has photographed and traveled extensively in Asia and has received wide acclaim for his unique photographic talent.
-In recent years he has also collaborated with Steve McCurry and other National Geographic’s leading photographers for exhibitions and events.
+In recent years, he has also collaborated with Steve McCurry and other of National Geographic’s leading photographers for exhibitions and events.
 His workshop in Nepal & Tibet is a unique opportunity for any photographer to combine adventure, travel and reportage photography and to work with one of the best in the field.

 EXPAND WITH PASSION

 Learn how to approach the unique challenges of travel and landscape photography, how to capture candid moments and portraits and how to capture spaciousness, dynamic energy and the simplicity of natural landscape photography.